Douglas A. Lockwood, III

 - Email Douglas A. Lockwood, III

 Additionally, he serves on the board of Angels Care Center of Eloise, Inc., as well as The Ridge Art Association.
 He has donated his time and efforts serving on the boards for Habitat for Humanity, Good Shepherd Hospice, the Winter Haven Planning Board and the Polk County Affordable Housing Task Force.
 He is a former president of the Greater Winter Haven Chamber of Commerce.
-He is the recipient of the 2015 Honorable Oliver L. & Mona Green Spirit of Giving Award presented by the Lakeland Bar Association and member of the board of New Beginnings High School.
+He is the recipient of the 2015 Honorable Oliver L. & Mona Green Spirit of Giving Award presented by the Lakeland Bar Association and a member of the board of New Beginnings High School.